slicer4ever/Lightwave/README.md

 GLEW-1.13.0 http://glew.sourceforge.net/ (be sure to rename the folder to libGLEW)

-lpng1.6.34 http://www.libpng.org/pub/png/libpng.html (be sure to rename the folder to libpng amd grab the .tar version if building for android(.zip does not have neon-arm sources))
+lpng1.6.34 http://www.libpng.org/pub/png/libpng.html (be sure to rename the folder to libpng and grab the .tar version if building for android(.zip does not have neon-arm sources).
+Be sure to move libpng/scripts/pnglibconf.h.prebuild to libpng/pnglibconf.h)

 zlib-1.2.8 https://zlib.net/ (be sure to rename the folder to libz)